Hoyasumii/avengers-endgame/README.md

 BRUCE BANNER: You used them two days ago!

-THANOS: I used the stones to de
+THANOS: I used the stones to des